If you’re a beginner and you’re wondering about getting the right type of papers and size, then you need to check this out.

 These are types of paper that are pressed with a cylinder without heating.
 It’s like the opposite of hot-pressed papers.

-Just as the name implies, these types are papers with rough surfaces.
+Just as the name implies, these types have rough surfaces.
 The reason there are rough is because of the making process of the paper.
-These types of paper are flat-pressed mechanically or not pressed at all; unlike hot-press and cold press papers that a cylindrically pressed. rough papers are suitable for pastel and charcoal art.
+These types of paper are flat-pressed mechanically or not pressed at all; unlike hot-press and cold press papers that are cylindrically pressed.
+Rough papers are suitable for pastel and charcoal art.